Psykotikism/Mutant_Tanks/INFORMATION.md

 		// The Super Tank pulls in or pushes away survivors and any other nearby infected, and changes the survivors' gravity.
 		// "Ability Enabled" - Any nearby infected and survivors are pulled in or pushed away.
 		// - "Gravity Force"
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor's gravity changes.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor's gravity changes.
 		// - "Gravity Range"
 		// - "Gravity Range Chance"
-		// "Gravity Hit" - When a survivor is hit by a Tank's claw or rock, the survivor's gravity changes.
+		// "Gravity Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor's gravity changes.
 		// - "Gravity Chance"
 		// - "Gravity Hit Mode"
 		// Requires "st_gravity.smx" to be installed.